Download This Sample

 Sign Me Up

-The continent of Africa is considered to be the second largest continent in the world it has the land area of 30.3 million km2.
-Our planet’s 6% of the overall surface area and 20% of the land area is covered by this continent.
+The continent of Africa is considered to be the second largest continent in the world.
+It has the land area of 30.3 million km2.
+6% of our planet’s overall surface area and 20% of the land area is covered by this continent.

-See the fact file below for more information on the Africa Continent or alternatively, you can download our 25-page Africa Continent worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the Africa Continent or alternatively, you can download our 24-page Africa Continent worksheet pack to utilise within the classroom or home environment.

 Key Facts & Information